-The Company is a Limited Partner in the Fund, which is one of several parallel partnerships that together comprise a private equity fund with a mandate to make investments in equity or debt securities of private companies located in the Caribbean and Latin America.
+The Company is a Limited Partner in each Fund.
+Each Fund is comprised of several parallel partnerships that together comprise a private equity fund with a mandate to make investments in equity or debt securities of private companies located in the Caribbean and Latin America.

-The Company has made a capital commitment to the Fund which obligates the Company to remit funds, cumulatively not to exceed the amount of the capital commitment, upon receipt of capital call notices.
+The Company has made a capital commitment to each Fund which obligates the Company to remit funds, cumulatively not to exceed the amount of the respective capital commitments, upon receipt of capital call notices.

-The Company may co-invest with the Fund in equity or debt securities of private companies located in the Caribbean and Latin America.
-The Company is permitted to participate in co-investments on a no fee/ no carry basis up to the amount of its capital commitment and thereafter on a negotiated basis.
+The Company may co-invest with the Funds in equity or debt securities of private companies located in the Caribbean and Latin America.
+The Company is permitted to participate in coinvestments on a no fee/ no carry basis up to the amount of its capital commitment and thereafter on a negotiated basis.

-Pending the receipt of capital call notices in respect of the Company's commitment to the Fund, which may occur over the period of several months or years, and at any time deemed appropriate by the Manager, the Company will invest in short-term instruments, money market funds, or similar temporary instruments.
+Pending the receipt of capital call notices in respect of the Company's commitment to each Fund, which may occur over the period of several months or years, and at any time deemed appropriate by the Manager, the Company will invest in short-term instruments, money market funds, or similar temporary instruments.

 In addition, the Company may borrow up to 25% of its total assets after giving effect to the borrowing.
-The Company has no intention to utilise leverage as a strategy, however, borrowing may be required to fund working capital and act as buffer to cover cash flow timing differences.
+The Company has no intention to utilize leverage as a strategy, however, borrowing may be required to fund working capital and act as buffer to cover cash flow timing differences.